helium/HIP/0040-validator-denylist.md

 ## Open Questions
 [unresolved]: #open-questions

-Should there be a decay rate to denys?
+Should there be a decay rate to deny's?

 how is the list published? (dns vs websites with json/yaml vs chain vars)